A repeating fast radio burst associated with a persistent radio source

 where $\rm DM_{MW}$ is the contribution from the Milky Way's interstellar medium, $\rm DM_{halo}$ is the contribution from the Milky Way halo, $\rm DM_{host}$ the contribution from the host galaxy including its halo and any gas local to the FRB source, and $\rm DM_{IGM}$ is the contribution from the intergalactic medium.

-We use the NE2001 model\cite{Cordes03} to evaluate $\DMm = 60~\DMunits$ (compared to 50~$\DMunits$ from the YMW16 model\cite{Yao17}), which we use as the mean of a flat distribution with 40\% width to conservatively represent the uncertainty in $\DMm$ at the Galactic latitude of \frb.
-For the MW halo contribution, we use a flat distribution from 25 to 80~$\DMunits$.
-Together the MW disk and halo components yield a total mean of 113~$\DMunits$ and RMS uncertainty of 17~$\DMunits$.
+We use the NE2001 model\cite{Cordes03} to evaluate $\DMm = 60~\DMunits$ (compared to 50~$\DMunits$ from the YMW16 model\cite{Yao17}) as the mean of a uniform distribution with a generous $\pm40$\% width to conservatively represent the uncertainty in $\DMm$ for the direction of \frb.
+For the MW halo contribution, we use a uniform distribution from 25 to 80~$\DMunits$.
+Together the MW disk and halo components yield a total range from 61 to 164~$\DMunits$ with a mean of 113~$\DMunits$ and RMS uncertainty of 17~$\DMunits$.

 For the IGM we use the $\Lambda$CDM cosmological model to calculate the mean DM contribution\cite{Deng14},